 Amanda joined the Board in 2017.
 Amanda’s first career was in UK local government social work, specialising in children services and child protection.
 She has since held a ‘portfolio’ of chair or directorships, in the UK public sector and on not for profit boards, always working with vulnerable people, especially children.

-Günter worked for KPMG in Zurich, Geneva and San Francisco in a number of roles as an advisor, auditor and various management positions.
+Günter worked for KPMG in Zurich, Geneva and San Francisco in a number of roles as an advisor, auditor and in various management positions.
 He served as a member of the Executive Board of KPMG Switzerland initially as Head of Financial Advisory Services and later as Head of Audit.

 Günter specialises in audit, consulting, corporate governance, due diligence and capital market transactions.
-Günter is the Chair of the Financial Audit Committee and a member of the Executive Committee.
+Günter is the Chair of the Financial Audit Committee.

 Sibongani is a mental health professional whose career has focused on providing psychosocial, mental health and social protection services to children and families affected by HIV and AIDS, conflict, and poverty.
 Sibongani currently works in Sudan where she leads a team delivering projects that cover the triple nexus approach with projects interlinking the humanitarian, development and peace sectors.